Hospital Stockings Cut Problems From Leg Clot

 Are They Really Necessary?

-no need to wear them, writes Ginsberg.
+However, if DVT symptoms subside, there's no need to wear them, writes Ginsberg.